GabeScott/standard-works-vault/General Conference/2001 October - “Be Thou an Example”.md

 Your talents will expand as you study and learn.
 You will be able to better assist your children in their learning, and you will have peace of mind in knowing that you have prepared yourself for the eventualities that you may encounter in life.

-To illustrate the second part of our formula—namely, fill your heart with love—I turn to a beautiful account recorded in the book of Acts which tells of a disciple named Tabitha, or Dorcas, who lived at Joppa.
+To illustrate the second part of our formula—namely, *fill your heart with love*—I turn to a beautiful account recorded in the book of Acts which tells of a disciple named Tabitha, or Dorcas, who lived at Joppa.
 She was described as being a woman “full of good works and almsdeeds.”

 “It came to pass in those days, that she was sick, and died: whom when they had washed, they laid her in an upper chamber.

-“And forasmuch as ... the disciples had heard that Peter was there, they sent unto him two men, desiring him that he would not delay to come to them.
+“And forasmuch as … the disciples had heard that Peter was there, they sent unto him two men, desiring him that he would not delay to come to them.

 “Then Peter arose and went with them.
-When he was come, they brought him into the upper chamber: and all the widows stood by him weeping, and shewing the coats and garments which [Tabitha] made, while she was with them.
+When he was come, they brought him into the upper chamber: and all the widows stood by him weeping, and shewing the coats and garments which \[Tabitha\] made, while she was with them.

 “But Peter put them all forth, and kneeled down, and prayed; and turning him to the body said, Tabitha, arise.
 And she opened her eyes: and when she saw Peter, she sat up.

 “And he gave her his hand, and lifted her up, and when he had called the saints and widows, presented her alive.

-“And it was known throughout all Joppa; and many believed in the Lord.”7
+“And it was known throughout all Joppa; and many believed in the Lord.”[^7]

 To me the scriptural reference to Tabitha, which describes her as a woman “full of good works and almsdeeds,” defines some of the fundamental responsibilities of Relief Society; namely, the relief of suffering, the caring for the poor, and all which that implies.
 Women of Relief Society, you truly are angels of mercy.
 This is demonstrated on a grand scale through the humanitarian outreach to the cold, the hungry, and to suffering wherever it is found.
 Your labors are also very much in evidence in our wards and in our stakes and missions.
 Every bishop in the Church could testify of this truth.